mala-project/mala/docs/source/install/INSTALL_TE_QE.md

 # Build Python Module to run QE "v of rho" subroutines

-All the files described here can be found in the subfolder `total_energy_module`.
+All the files described here can be found in the subfolder `install/total_energy_module/`.

 ## Using GNU and the mlmm_env environment on Blake